-The conference, “Antitrust at a Crossroads: Plotting the Policy Course for the Next Decade,” will feature four panels that will navigate through four key issues via moderated discussion:
+The conference, “Antitrust at a Crossroads: Plotting the Policy Course for the Next Decade,” featured four panels that navigated through four key issues via moderated discussion:

 - Antitrust and Workers — Agreements, Mergers, and Monopsony

 - Innovation and Antitrust — Sword or Shield?

 - Vertical Merger Enforcement — Competitive Effects, Remedies, and Guidelines